rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## Second night of heavy Israeli bombing kills dozens in Gaza
+## 2nd night of heavy Israeli bombing kills dozens in Gaza

 date: 2025-05-15, from: CBC, World News